 For more tips about money and kids, head to The Beanstalk.

-Things to know before you Can: This advice has been prepared without considering your objectives, financial situation or needs.
+This advice has been prepared without considering your objectives, financial situation or needs.
 Because of that, you should, before acting on the advice, consider its appropriateness to your circumstances.
 Terms and conditions for transaction and savings accounts mentioned are available here (PDF 660KB).
 Please read our Financial Services Guide (PDF 60KB).